Recognized Teacher Ed Programs at Wittenberg

 Value-Added Student Growth Measure.
 ODHE Value-Added data for completers.

-Ohio Teacher Evaluation System (OTES) Results of Program Graduates Ohio Principal Evaluation System (OPES) ... issues (House Bill 197 of the 133rd General Assembly), OTES/OPES, and Value-Added data will be limited or not available.
-Data from 2017-2021 is currently available and can be found below
+Ohio Teacher Evaluation System (OTES) Results of Program Graduates Ohio Principal Evaluation System (OPES) ... issues (House Bill 197 of the 133rd General Assembly), OTES/OPES, and Value-Added data will be limited.
+Data provided from 2017-2022 is currently available and can be found below.
+It is anticipated that data from 2022-2023 will be fully available; however, ODHE is experiencing issues with reports and we will publish what is available.

 Value-added analysis helps educators measure the impact schools and teachers have on students’ academic progress rates from year to year.
 Ohio selected a value-added measure that provides educators with information on how they can use data to focus instruction.